Ricardo S. Martinez: Notable cases

+In one of these cases as a King County Superior Court judge, Martinez oversaw the trial of convicted murderer Cal Brown, whom he sentenced to the death penalty for the 1991 carjacking, rape and murder of Holly Washa.
+Brown was executed on September 10, 2010, therefore becoming the last person executed in Washington after the state abolished capital punishment in 2023.

-Backpage, a classified advertising website specializing in online escort services, filed a lawsuit against the state of Washington to prevent a law that would require companies to verify the ages of people in sex-related advertisements.
+During his tenure as a federal judge, Backpage, a classified advertising website specializing in online escort services, filed a lawsuit against the state of Washington to prevent a law that would require companies to verify the ages of people in sex-related advertisements.
 The online escort service claimed, "Backpage and Internet Archive argue the new law violates the Communications Decency Act of 1996, as well as the First, Fifth, and Fourteenth Amendments and the commerce clause of the U.S. Constitution."
 On 28 July 2012, Judge Martinez granted an injunction preventing the law from taking effect.
 In his ruling, Martinez found merit in some of Backpage.com's arguments that the state law would conflict with existing federal law.